 Family businesses, especially the founders, seek a group of mentors.
 They usually want people they already trust - the auditor, the lawyer, their good friends.
-While independence of the members of the Advisory Board is important, the very important element is all about trust, however "not just golfing buddies."
-Although well-known organisations such as YPO, Entrepreneurs Organisation and Vistage provide peer mentoring for CEOs, business owners and executives of small- to mid-size businesses, a well-functioning Advisory boards act as an independent sounding board for strategic considerations for the family business.
+While the independence of the members of the Advisory Board is important, the very important element is all about trust, however, "not just golfing buddies."
+Although well-known organisations such as YPO, Entrepreneurs Organisation, and Vistage provide peer mentoring for CEOs, business owners, and executives of small- to mid-size businesses, well-functioning Advisory Boards act as an independent sounding board for strategic considerations for the family business.

 A family business Advisory Board is a group of individuals that is intended to provide objective industry and functional expertise to the board of directors and management of the family business.
 Family businesses often have extensive industry knowledge, which a family Advisory Board can complement with objective, independent insight.
 The Advisory Board’s role is to offer guidance to the owners of the business, working in conjunction with the board of directors, which in turn provides governance at the company level.

 WHAT IS THE PURPOSE OF A FAMILY BUSINESS ADVISORY BOARD?

 A family business Advisory Board provides a structure for business owners to reach outside their area of expertise or industry in an effort to broaden their knowledge, experience, and network.
 It adds value across three dimensions: